-Like Batman needs Robin, Gotham's best burgers need their trusty side of golden french fries.
-In New York, those crisp potato wands can be found in all different forms, on menus that range from the best restaurants in NYC to tried-and-true cheap eat standbys.
+Like Batman needs Robin, Gotham’s best burgers need their trusty side of golden french fries.
+In New York, those crisp potato wands can be found in all different forms, served in restaurants that have some of the best dishes in NYC to tried-and-true cheap eats standbys.
 Whether you like them shoestring skinny or hand-cut meaty, with ketchup or with mayo, these are the best french fries in NYC to try right now.

 Best french fries in NYC

 Venue says: “Join us during Restaurant Week every day for lunch January 22-February 9!”

 That crispy-on-the-outside, tender-on-the-inside consistency is the litmus test of a good fry, but the famed “chips” at April Bloomfield’s Anglo gastropub take the standard to another level.
 The long russet fingers—first boiled and then deep-fried twice in a soy-canola–oil blend—have a creamy potato center encased in an impossibly crunchy, sea-salt-flecked shell.
 The crags of golden skin latch on to every drop of the thick cumin mayo that’s served on the side. $9